AlexOei/CodingInterviews/README.md

 #### Best Time to Buy and Sell Stock Easy

 Brute Force:
-  try every combination starting at each number in the array.
-Time complexity of n^2
+  - try every combination starting at each number in the array.
+  - Time complexity of O(n^2)
+  - Space complexity of O(1)

 Optimized Algorithm:
 - Structures: buy = 0, currentProfit, maxProfit